neurobioinfo/scrnabox/README_SCRNA.md

 ```

 ### Step 6: Clustering
+In this step, the pipeline runs clustering on the integrated dataset to group cells with similar gene expression patterns together based on a k-nearest neighbor graph.

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 6
 ```

 ### step 7: Cluster annotation
 In This step, you should find the cluster annotation to use in the Step 8.